-Collegiate’s board includes a member who is a parent, guardian, grandparent, and/or alumni.
-The term for the current parent board member expires on 6/30/20 and the Collegiate board will consider nominations at that time.
+Collegiate’s board includes a member who is a parent of a Collegiate Academies student.
+The Collegiate board will consider nominations in 2023-24.
 If you are a Collegiate Academies parent, guardian, grandparent, and/or alumni and would like to be considered for a board appointment, please see below for the process and timeline for selection:

 - Please submit a nomination through the Collegiate Academies Board Nomination Form.

-- Once you submit, Kate Tynan, Assistant to the CEO, will contact you to set up an interview.
+- Once you submit, Nika Stokes, Manager of Network Events & Operations, will contact you to set up an interview.

-- All nominations will be considered in an open meeting of the Governance Committee in May 2020.
+- All nominations will be considered in an open meeting of the Governance Committee.

-- The Governance Committee will then present its nomination recommendation to the entire board for a vote at the annual board meeting in May 2020.
+- The Governance Committee will then present its nomination recommendation to the entire board for a vote at an annual board meeting.

 - All applicants will be contacted regarding the status of their nomination.

 - Upon completion of the vote, we will communicate all next steps regarding board member orientation to the individual selected for the board.

 Stephen Rosenthal is the divisional president of Strategic Comp, a workers compensation insurer.
 A New Orleans native, Stephen graduated from Amherst College and received his MBA from The Wharton School.
 Stephen has been working with children and actively involved in New Orleans public education for more than 25 years.
 He was a founding board member of New Schools for New Orleans and has served on the boards of FirstLine Schools and KIPP New Orleans.

 To contact Stephen Rosenthal, email firstname.lastname@example.org.